Eagle Premier: 1989

+Exports to Japan

+During 1989 sales in the Japanese market began as the Chrysler Premier ES.
+Available in one version and included the 3.0 L V6 engine and four-speed automatic transmission.
+The maximum power was 150 PS.
+While branded as a Chrysler and given the model code E6U, the Eagle badging remained unchanged from the North American model.
+The only visible changes were indicator lights on the front fenders and the incorporation of amber turn signals into the rear lights to meet local requirements.
+Marketing of the special model ended during 1990.

 1990

 In 1990 the Premier was substantially reengineered.
-Standard were 4-wheel disc brakes and a stainless steel exhaust system.
+Standard were four-wheel disc brakes and a stainless steel exhaust system.
 The electrical system was replaced with standard Chrysler parts that proved to be more reliable than the original Renix system.
 The exterior was changed slightly, the Design Giugiaro badges being removed from the front fenders as a result.
 The fuel crisis period was fading and most buyers selected the V6 engine.
 The four-cylinder engine was officially dropped from the lineup, with the V6 remaining as the sole engine.

 A badge engineered version of the Premier was added using a familiar Chrysler name, the Dodge Monaco, a moniker that was first used by Dodge in 1965 and last used in 1978 on a full-size, rear-drive sedan.

-Because of its design "as up-to-date as anything in the mid-sized market" the Premier now became the foundation for Chrysler's next generation of automobiles.
+Because of its design "as up-to-date as anything in the mid-sized market," the Premier now became the foundation for Chrysler's next generation of automobiles.

+The automatic shifter was relocated to the floor.